TLucasCrypto/Orderbook-Canto-Hackathon/README.md

 One of the major problems with current orderbooks are that they are highly fragmented.
 An orderbook run by Coinbase cannot interact with an orderbook run by Binance, and the liquidity is halved.
 Protocols are incentivized to keep their own orderbooks to profit off the exorbitant fees, but doing so degrades user experience.
 Some protocols try to bridge this gap by aggregating different exchanges and finding the best prices for your tokens, but this is inefficient and costly.

 This project is permissionless, and anyone can use it to trade any ERC20 tokens.
 Technically, any token can be listed on the orderbook as long as it has functions for transfer(address,uint256), transferFrom(address,address,uint256), and balanceOf(address).
-It is not advised to use non-fungible tokens with the ordrerbook in its current state, but could potentially be added if needed.
-A second non-fungible deployment is a more realistic option.

 As this project will be deployed on Canto, I would love feedback from the Canto community.
+Feel free to use the issues tab on this github repository to add feedback, issues, or discussion relating to this project.

 ## Introduction